sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 Unfortunately, the lock releasing is a one-way memory barrier on many processors.
-It only enforces that the instructions in the synchronized section must be executed before lock releasing.
+It only enforces that the instructions in the synchronized section must be executed before lock is released.
 The instruction `helper=h` behind the memory barrier could still be moved into synchronized section and executed before the object initialization is done.